MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/get-started-with-ionic2.md

 3. Ionic is a heavy framework, it requires a lot of tools and libraries to operate.
 Once Visual Studio creates the new project, it kicks off a process to download and install the required components using the Node Package Manager (npm).
 Wait a few minutes as Ionic's npm packages are installed.

+    > [!NOTE]
-    > **Note** This process will take several minutes depending on your system and internet connection speeds.
+    > This process will take several minutes depending on your system and internet connection speeds.

     To check progress, open **Solution Explorer** and look for the **Dependencies** node.
 You should see **Restoring...**, if you don't, expand the Dependencies node in Solution Manager then right-click on the npm folder and select **Restore Packages**.

 	![Solution Explorer Dependencies node](media/vs-taco-tutorial-ionic2/figure-06.png)

+    > [!NOTE]
-    > **Note:** After Visual Studio finishes installing dependencies, the Dependencies node may show **not installed**.
+    > After Visual Studio finishes installing dependencies, the Dependencies node may show **not installed**.
 This is a known issue; the Ionic project should be OK at this point.

     > ![Solution Explorer Dependencies Error](media/vs-taco-tutorial-ionic2/figure-07.png)